 JoLynn Carney, Ph.D., LPCC, Penn State University

-Author, Bullying: Recognition & Response; Conflict Management: Angry Parents, Staff-to-Staff, Student Issues
+Author, Bullying: Recognition & Response; Conflict Management: Managing the Angry Parent, Staff-to-Staff, Student-to-Student

 Dr. JoLynn Carney is a faculty member in the Department of Counseling at Penn State University and a Licensed Professional Clinical Counselor.
 Her research and publications focus on the areas of youth violence, peer-on-peer abuse, and adolescent suicide.
 She publishes and leads local, regional, and national trainings and workshops on these topics.

-Author, Crisis Recovery; Emergency Operations Planning; Family Reunification; Tactical Site Surveys, Visual Weapons Screening
+Author, Active Shooter: Administrators, Staff; Crisis Response & Recovery; Emergency Operations Planning: Building the Plan, Implementing the Plan; Family Reunification; Tactical Site Surveys, Visual Weapons Screening

 Barbara Duffield, Policy Director, National Association for the Education of Homeless Children and Youth (NAEHCY)